armbian/documentation/docs/User-Guide_Advanced-Configuration.md

 ## Enable a custom screen resolution within X.Org

 Sometimes, not all desired resolutions are supported out of the box.
 The following short howto shows how to enable a custom resolution and add it to your X.Org configuration.
 It is based on [this forum post](https://forum.armbian.com/topic/10403-add-undetected-hdmi-resolution-to-x11xorg/) by user @maxlinux2000 (Thanks!).
-The `xrandr` and `cvt` commands must be executed as the current user, **not** the root user!
+The `xrandr` and `cvt` commands must be executed as the current user in a graphical session, **not** by the root user!

 First, find the matching HDMI output (the `x11-xserver-utils` package must be installed):